doctor-phil/network/README.md

 float** allPairs  = all_pairs_shortest_paths(digraph);
 ```
 #### Building a DiGraph From a File
-To construct a DiGraph from a file that holding an adjacency matrix representation, the `create_digraph_from_file()` function could be used.
-This file must follow a specific format.
-Please see the function description in [directed_graph.c](directed_graph.c).
+To construct a DiGraph from a file that holds an adjacency matrix representation, the `create_digraph_from_file()` function could be used.
+This function only takes name of the file as an argument.
+This file must follow a specific format for the adjacency matrix to be read.
+Please see the function description in [directed_graph.c](directed_graph.c) for details regarding the specific adjacency matrix format needed.
 Once this function completes, the structure will hold all vertices in an adjacency list representation.
 To retrieve the adjacency matrix from the structure, see the section above on [Adjacency Representations](#Adjacency-Representations).
 ```
 DirectedGraph* digraph = create_digraph_from_file("fileName");
 ```